 Projects selected for program funding accelerate the development of alternative transportation fuels through the improvement and commercialization of existing and emerging alternative fuel vehicles and infrastructure.
 Recognizing there is no “silver bullet” or single solution, funded projects include commercial vehicle demonstrations and deployment, vehicle manufacturing, fuel production, fuel distribution infrastructure and research of innovative technologies.
 Additionally, critical functions such as outreach and marketing, workforce training and studies that focus on sustainable industry practices reinforce the goals of the program.

 You can find out more in the projects section of this site.

 How Funding Priorities are Determined

-Each year, with input from stakeholders and the AB 118 Advisory Committee, funding priorities and strategies are established to reflect the program goals and provide opportunities to complement and leverage existing public and private investments.
-These strategies are detailed in the annual Investment Plan for the Alternative and Renewable Fuel and Vehicle Technology Program and are intended to fill the funding gaps that otherwise delay the advancement of these promising technologies.
+Each year, with input from stakeholders and the AB 118 Advisory Committee, the Energy Commission establishes funding priorities and strategies that reflect the program goals and provide opportunities to complement and leverage existing public and private investments.
+These strategies are detailed in the annual Investment Plan Update for the Alternative and Renewable Fuel and Vehicle Technology Program and are intended to fill the funding gaps that otherwise delay the advancement of these promising technologies.

 Get the latest Investment Plan.

 Considered in the annual Investment Plan are the 2050 Vision goals outlined in the State Alternative Fuels Plan of 2007 (Assembly Bill 1007, Pavley, Chapter 371, Statutes of 2005), which was jointly developed and adopted by the Energy Commission and Air Resources Board and the Global Warming Solutions Act of 2006 (Assembly Bill 32, Núñez, Chapter 488, Statutes of 2006).
 In general, the State Alternative Fuels Plan makes recommendation to: